ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 You write some tests with different inputs so all branches are covered and you get a 100% coverage.
 The ordering of the list could still be completely wrong and not what you expect, although it's fully covered.
 By using `expect` to verify that the output is correct, you'll be doing a way better job.
-Even then there may be scenario's that aren't tested despite the coverage report stating that part of the code is covered.
+Even then there may be scenarios that aren't tested despite the coverage report stating that part of the code is covered.
 So try to think of the various possible scenarios (both success and error scenarios) and translate those to tests.

 # Tips & tricks